 Report the Accident

-Find out who’s in charge in the business where you fell.
+Find out who’s in charge of the business where you fell.
 Ask about their procedures for reporting an accident.
 Some businesses have a very strict policy to follow, but not everyone does.
 If you’re able to file an official accident report before you leave, ask for a copy for your records.

 When a business has no policy or procedure, ask for the contact information — email or mailing address — of the business.
 When you get home, write a detailed description of what happened and any injuries or damages you suffered and send it to them.
 It’s important that this be in writing.
 Make sure to keep a copy for yourself.